 Another neighborhood we looked at staying in was Marylebone, which would have been a little more centrally-located while still being pretty quiet at night.
 We also looked at staying in Chelsea, which I would not be opposed to for a future trip.
 In my opinion, any other neighborhood is either too far, too expensive, challenging to find an Airbnb, or a little risky (some streets are nice, others not so much).
 To each their own!

-Where We Went (by neighborhood)
+Where We Went in London (by neighborhood)

 Much like New York City, London is a very large, busy and spread out city broken up into distinctive neighborhoods more than Prague or Budapest.
 Therefore, like many of my neighborhood guides, I’ve organized this one by neighborhoods so that you can walk to each place listed within each section.